Selling House for Job Relocation: Key Steps By Eagle

 Requesting a Cash Offer

 Here’s how the math typically works: Say your house could sell for $250,000 in perfect condition.
-It needs a new roof ($8,000), updated kitchen ($12,000), and the usual selling costs run about $15,000.
+The property requires roof replacement which costs $8,000 and kitchen renovation with an estimated price of $12,000 while typical selling expenses reach $15,000.
 An investor who wants to make $25,000 for their trouble might offer you $190,000.
 Quick?
 Yes.
 Top dollar?
 Definitely not.
-Sometimes that trade-off makes sense, sometimes it doesn’t.
+Your decision to accept two mortgage payments or start work immediately determines if this trade-off makes sense.

 Hiring a Real Estate Agent for Fast Moves